 Nothing in life is free, even if you’re a dog.
 So to help reinforce your role as leader of the pack and keeper of treats, ask your dog to earn rewards through actions throughout the day.
 Maybe ask for a “sit” or “down” before serving his supper.
 Request that he “pay attention” before clipping on the leash.
 Add in reward occasions to everyday activities and you’ll not only encourage obedience but also help raise a well-adjusted dog.

 Avoid Frustrating your Dog

 Nobody likes being teased, especially dogs.
 Help your dog avoid interacting with things he cannot have.
 For example, if he gets anxious when he sees people and dogs outside the windows, block his view by shutting the curtains or moving the couch.

-Most dogs are frustrated when they are not allowed to meet other dogs they see, including those they must pass on leash, so when you’re out on walk, let him interact with other dogs (with permission from the owner) from the safety of a loose leash hold.
+Most dogs are frustrated when they are not allowed to meet other dogs they see, including those they must pass on a leash, so when you’re out on a walk, let him interact with other dogs (with permission from the owner) from the safety of a loose leash hold.
 This way, he can greet other dogs without uncomfortable restraint and carry on his greeting ritual.
 However, if your dog lunges or barks at other dogs, consider consulting a trainer or behaviorist to evaluate whether your dog has an aggression problem.

 Practice Food Bowl Exercises & Object Exchanges

 Growling, snapping and/or stiffening up when someone approaches your dog’s food bowl or toys is a serious issue.
 Help train your dog against resource-guarding by dropping extra special goodies into his bowl while he’s eating.
 Repeat this often to associate a positive outcome with people approaching and putting their hands into his food bowl while he eats.